tom-klashed/pdfplanner-python/README.md

 # Planner PDF Generator

-This is completed vibe coded, so please excuse.
+This is completely vibe coded, so please excuse.

 ## Usage